magdielrosario97/vault166/README.md

 # Vault 166: Text-Based Survival Game

-Text-based game where players must survive in a hostile environment, such as a post-apocalyptic world or a deserted island, by managing resources, crafting tools, and making critical choices.
+Text-based game where players must survive in a hostile environment inside a vault by acquiring items and making critical choices.
+Inspired by the Fallout series!

 ## Storyboard

 ### Theme and Basic Storyline

-Survival
+Genre: Survival

 In a nuclear wasteland, you are the first wanderer to come across Vault 166 which has been sealed for over 50 years.
 Vault 166 was used for experimental research of weapons, tools and other resources.
-There has been claims of a machine that removes all radiation and can shield a city within it.
-Explore the vault, find the schematics and escape before the oxygen depletes... or worse!
+There has been claims of schematics for a weapon capable of removing all radiation.
+Explore the vault, find the schematics andescape before the oxygen depletes... or worse!

 ### Rooms

-1. Vacuum/Purge Room
+1. Vault Entrance
 2. Decontamination Room
-3. Foyer
+3. Storage Room
-4. Mechanical Room
+4. Security
-5. Security
+5. Atrium
 6. Experimental Room
 7. Chemical Room
 8. Laboratory
-9. Emergency Room
+9. Medical Room
+10. Living Quarters
+11. Cafeteria
+12. Research & Development

 ### Items

-1. Blaster
-2. Key
-3. Boots
-4. Flashlight
-5. Wrench
-6. Batteries
-7. Schematics
+TBD

 ### Villain